Hmrinal/-InchoatingLatex/README.md

 ![Example1 Diagram](cmdR_1.png)
 - Example1 Display

-                                &emsp; \R
+         \R
-                                &emsp; &emsp; This is the name of the new command.
+           This is the name of the new command.
-                                &emsp; \mathbb{R}
+         \mathbb{R}
-                                &emsp; &emsp; This is what the new command does.
+           This is what the new command does.
 In this case the letter R will be written in blackboard boldface style.
 - \newcommand{\bb}[1]{\mathbb{#1}} :

+        \bb
+           This is the name of the new command.
+        [1]
+           The number of parameters the new command will take.
+        \mathbb{#1}
+           This is what the command actually does.
+In this case the parameter, referenced as #1, will be written using
+           blackboard boldface characters.
+If the   defined new command needs more than one parameter, you can refer each parameter by #1, #2 and so on, up to 9 parameters are supported.